lemonzi/DateMyMusic/README.md

 All this runs in _realtime_, and it's pure client-side code!

-More technical details on the web.
+More technical details at the [live app](http://lemonzi.github.com/DateMyMusic/about.html)